-

 Folk duo Morris and Watson from the Department of Music display their skills. -

-Students from our Foundation Arts programme share what it's like and the benefits it brings. -
+Students from Foundation Arts share what it's like and the benefits it brings.
+Find out more about our foundation programme and the subjects you could study:… -

 Dr Simon Breden, Department of Spanish, Portuguese and Latin American Studies, gives an overview of the module Spanish Theatre & Society, 1936-Present -